 - Deadlocks resulting from MPI calls

-- Basic checks for thread level usage (MPI_Init_thread)
+- Basic checks for thread level usage, especially with OpenMP

 Scalability of MUST depends strongly on the scalability of the attached application.
 For high scaling applications we successfully analyzed up to 16'000 parallel processes.

-- MUST depends on the infrastructure libraries PnMPI and GTI.
+- MUST depends on the infrastructure libraries PnMPI and GTI (shipped with the tarball).

-- For installation you need a build environment including CMake 3.9 or higher and python 2.6 or 2.7
+- For installation you need a build environment including CMake 3.9 or higher and Python 3

 - GTI depends on libxml2.
 The headers can be found in the libxml2-dev(el) package of your distro.